kinvolk/kube-spawn/README.md

 __kubeadm-systemd__ is a tool for creating a multi-node Kubernetes cluster on the single machine, created mostly for developers __of__ Kubernetes.
+However, it may broaden its focus later.

-It aims to be as similar to the solutions recommendend for the production clusters as possible.
+It aims to be as similar to the solutions recommended for the production clusters as possible.

 ## Architecture